parker-martel/parker-martel/README.md

 ## 🙋‍♂️ About me

-I'm a recent graduate from California State University, Fullerton with a B.S. in Computer Science 💻.
-Currently living in California ☀️, I am open to work and looking for my first entry level software job!
-I develop mostly in python, but can quickly adapt and learn other technologies if need be!
+I am a recent graduate of California State University, Fullerton, with a B.S. in Computer Science 💻.
+Based in California ☀️, I am actively seeking my first entry-level software development position.
+My primary programming language is Python, but I am adept at quickly learning and adapting to new technologies.
+I am enthusiastic about exploring new tech stacks and look forward to contributing to a dynamic team in a junior role!

 ## 🌱 My skillset